Raising Pheasants: 5 Things I Didn’t Know

 Cold?
 Snowing?
 Sleeting?
 Windy?
 There’s the pheasants, taking it all in.
 Even when we had windchills of -20F to -30F, the adult pheasants still spent most of their time in their outdoor run.

 Have you ever raised pheasants?
 Do you want to raise pheasants?
 They are beautiful birds with some interesting personality quirks.
-They are teaching us a lot, and we enjoy having them on our farm.

 Subscribe to my Farmish Kind of Life podcast at iTunes, Stitcher, Google Play, PlayerFM, or other popular podcast players.
 All episodes of the podcast will also be linked under the podcast tab that you can find way at the top of this post in my menu bar.